Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sdks/sdk-quickstart.md

 === "Unreal"

     The Amplitude Analytics Unreal Engine SDK supports projects targeting iOS, MacOS, or tvOS.
-See the full documentation at [Unreal Engine SDK](../unreal/).
+See the [Unreal Engine SDK documentation](../unreal/) for additional configurations and advanced topics.

     !!!info "Table of Contents"
         1. [Initialize the library](#initialize-the-library_11)